calvynsiong/calvynsiong/README.md

 # Welcome to my Github Profile

 I am currently undergoing my sophomore year at McMaster University for Software Engineering.
-I enjoy learning **Python**, **Javascript** and **React**.
+I enjoy learning **Javascript**, **Python**, and **React**.
 Currently focusing on learning full stack development, with an interest in delving deeper into backend engineering.

 Right now, I am learning the Spring Boot framework, and I am interested in learning about ASP.NET CORE as well.